Reeceeboii/AstroCue-Server/README.md

 ## 🎓 This repo forms a part of my university dissertation that received a final mark of 91%.

 ### My final dissertation document can be downloaded using the following link.
 Please note that this document has been purposely exported with navigation data and clickable cross references to make reading easier.
-To make use of these, the file is best viewed in a web browser or a dedicated PDF reader (they cannot be navigated in GitHub's native viewer).
+To make use of these, the file is best viewed in a web browser or a dedicated PDF reader as they cannot be used in GitHub's native viewer.

 ![PNG icon](./AstroCue.Server/Res/README-resources/Documents/pdf.png)
 [AstroCue.pdf](./AstroCue.Server/Res/README-resources/Documents/AstroCue.pdf)